Introduction to 'Leading and collaborating using online tools'

 Office for National Statistics Opens in a new tab

-78%hybrid workers say it gives them a better work/life balance
+Of hybrid workers say it gives them a better work/life balance.

 Office for National Statistics Opens in a new tab

-• Work well, no matter where you are
+• How to use these tools to work well, no matter where you are.

 Chapter 1